ppy/osu-wiki/news/2019-09-30-beatmap-spotlights-summer-2019.md

 The map is flavourful of many different patterns.
 Every sound is represented throughout the entire map giving it's unique concept.
 Even the long note length is taken into consideration to correspond to the sounds.
 If anything, the mapset is incredibly delicate and precise given its strict structure; long note lengths progressively following the song as well as the vocals, and fairly comfortable patterns for the hats when all comes together in the kiais.

 Mystic definitely outdone himself with this work of art.
 Song choice accompanies the structure beautifully with its light percussion and vocals.

-Oh, and here's your venti frappuccino - thank u, next.
+Oh, and here's your venti frappuccino—thank u, next.

 _written by [Dergo](https://osu.ppy.sh/users/7439226)_